Italian Honeymoon Amid the Coronavirus Outbreak-Day 1

 We landed in Venice on 2/25/20 to an almost empty airport.
 Immediately, I was in love with this beautiful land.
 The Carnival gowns displayed in the baggage claim area were amazing.
 As a seamstress/quilter, I know the hours of work required to make such a garment and marveled at the rich fabrics.

 Erected in the 1500s as a residence of the Coccina Family, it passed into the hands of the Foscarini and Giovanelli families, hosting a series of well-known persons.
-In the 1700s it was the home of Marco Foscarini, future Doge of the Republic of Venice, Wolfgang Amadeus Mozart, while visiting Venice, and Frederik Christian IV, King of Denmark.
+In the 1700s it was the home of Marco Foscarini, future Doge of the Republic of Venice.
+Wolfgang Amadeus Mozart, while visiting Venice, and Frederik Christian IV, King of Denmark lodged there.

 Outside our window was San Stae Church and the water taxi stop named after it.
-San Stae is an abbreviation for Saint Eustachius.
+San Stae is an abbreviation for Saint Eustachius, patron saint of Hunters and Firefighters.
 The church of San Stae was founded at the beginning of the 11th century and reconstructed in the 17th century.
 The front faces the Grand Canal and the façade was constructed by Domenico Rossi, and adorned with statuary by Giuseppe Torretto, Antonio Tarsia, Pietro Baratta, and Antonio Corradini.
 The interior holds tombs for the Mocenigo family.
-Today it is a museum, but due to the virus, it was closed as was all municipal sites in the city.
+Today it is a museum, but due to the virus, it was closed as was all municipal tourist sites in the city.

 Though there was traffic on the water buses and taxis, along with deliveries of goods up and down the waterway, it was strangely quiet for the day that Carnival should have begun and the city would normally been overflowing with visitors from around the world.